MathEnthusiast314/determinant/README.md

 Now each of the digits in the list from step 2 correspond to a product of n values from our nxn matrix.

 A number from our list, say "42351", encodes 5 nxm positions on the matrix.
-Each of the numbers encodes the **column** and it's index/positional placement in the string encodes the **row**:
+Each digit encodes the **column** and its index/positional placement in the string encodes the **row**:

 ```
 "42351" maps to a product of 5 numbers from a matrix M ⇒ M_14 * M_22 * M_33 * M_45 * M_51